rexmac/pebble-chronocode/README.md

 of characters, which, at first glance, may appear to be completely random.
 However, all of the words required to display the current time appear somewhere in the jumbled mess of characters.
-The current time (to the nearest five minute interval) is designated by highlighting the words needed to create a sentence that one might use to say the time, e.g. "It is eight o'clock" or "It is a quarter past three".
+The current time (to the nearest five minute interval) is designated by emphasizing the words needed to create a sentence that one might use to say the time, e.g. "It is eight o'clock" or "It is a quarter past three".
 For a more precise time, the watchface displays a small box/dot in one of the corners of the screen with each corner representing